OBITUARY: Petr Kellner, Central Europe's great dealmaker

 His tragic death will change the balance of power among the country’s ‘oligarchs’, among whom he was the unchallenged king, and could have an impact even on the country’s orientation towards China.

 His death has immediately raised questions about the future succession, direction or even the potential break-up of PPF, the financial group in which he had a 99% stake.
-It also raises questions about its unit Home Credit, which is currently undergoing a strategic rethink after losses in Russia and China.
+It also raises questions about its unit Home Credit, which is currently undergoing a strategic rethink after rising loan losses in Russia and China.
 It will also create uncertainty over two big ongoing deals in the Czech market: the listing of PPF’s telecom infrastructure arm Cetin, and the proposed merger between its start-up digital bank Air Bank and Moneta Money Bank.

-PPF shareholder and telecom and media manager Ladislav Bartonicek, who has been with PPF since 1991, was quickly named interim manager on March 29.
+PPF shareholder and telecom and media manager Ladislav Bartonicek, who has been with PPF since the beginning, was quickly named interim manager on March 29.
 Jean-Pascal Duvieusart, head of Home Credit, as well as Home Credit shareholder Jiri Smejc, together with Kellner’s wife Renata, are all likely to have a say in the group's strategy going forward.

 Killer whale